Law without law: from observer states to physics via algorithmic information theory: Postulates of an incomplete theory

 In the rest of the paper, we are indeed going to do exactly that.
 For example, we will apply Solomonoff induction to exorcise Boltzmann brains in Subsection~\ref{SubsecBB}, and we will derive predictions on the computer simulation of agents in Subsection~\ref{SubsecBrainEmulation}.
 By doing so, we will work with Postulates~\ref{Postulates}, but will sometimes speculate what would happen if we instead had a better theory that realizes Postulates~\ref{DesiredPostulates}.

-The description above may render Solomonoff induction almost ``magical'', showing that it is somehow automatically consistent with our best physical theories.
-But all that the above really says, at least up to this point, is that \emph{agents who have made observations in agreement with our physical theories in the past should bet on the validity of those theories in the future}.
-This is simply a manifestation of universal induction.
-Clearly, our theory should say more than that to be considered successful: it should explain \emph{why} these past observations, indicating the presence of simple computable laws within an external world with certain properties, are to be expected in the first place.
-This is what we are going to address next.
+The motivation above is so simple that it may sound almost trivial: all it really says is that \emph{agents who have made observations in agreement with our physical theories in the past should bet on the validity of those theories in the future}.
+But is there any reason to expect that agents will arrive in such a situation in the first place?
+In other words, even \emph{before} having made any observations, do our postulates predict that agents will make observations that are consistent with some kind of theory -- observations that correspond to some simple, probabilistic, computable laws of some external physical world?
+This is the question that we will address next.